-Finally, it has been 8 years since the Magna Carta of Women was passed.
-The sprawling law and its Implementing Rules and Regulations prescribes dozens of recommendations for targets, programs, and institutional mechanisms for protecting women and girls and promoting gender equality in the country.
-A review of the accomplishments thus far, and remaining targets unrealized, is in order.
-Some of the major goals in the law have been achieved, for instance the passage of the RH Law and the repeal of the Vagrancy Act.
+Finally, it has been eight years since the MCW was passed.
+This extensive law and its implementing rules and regulations prescribe dozens of recommendations for targets, programs, and institutional mechanisms for protecting women and girls and promoting gender equality in the country.
+A review of the accomplishments, as well as the remaining targets unrealized, is in order.
+Some of the major goals in the law have been achieved, for instance, the passage of the RH Law and the repeal of the Vagrancy Act.
 On the side of governance, the institutionalization of VAW desks, GAD funds, and others have been provided.
-Others such as the expansion of maternity leave benefits and adoption of divorce remain in process.
-A thorough review and update would provide strategic input for any action plans in government and the NGO sector for achieving SDG 5.
+Others, such as the expansion of maternity leave benefits and adoption of divorce, remain in process.
+A thorough review and update would provide strategic input for any action plans in government and the NGO sector for achieving SDG5.